-As the illustration below shows, the blue laser in a Blu-ray optical drive reads from and writes to small areas of information.
-Such precision allows you to store more data on a Blu-ray disc than conventional CD/DVD discs.
-The red laser found in CD/DVD optical drives locates data in wider swaths, thus making it impossible to read as much information on a single disc.
+The blue laser in a Blu-ray optical drive reads from and writes to smaller areas of information.
+Such precision allows for more data to fit on a Blu-ray disc than conventional CD/DVD discs.
+As the illustration below demonstrates, the red laser in CD/DVD optical drives locates data in wider swaths, thus making it impossible to read as much information on a single disc.

 |BD-R||Blu-ray Disc Recordable|

 |BD-RE XL||Blu-ray Disc XL Rewritable|